+- the term of appointment;

+- a description of the position and associated duties and responsibilities;

+- reporting;

-- the term of appointment; - a description of the position and associated duties and responsibilities; - reporting; - remuneration, including superannuation; - the requirement to comply with corporate policies, including Delegations, Securities Trading and Prevention of Insider Trading Policy, Staff Trading and Investment Policy, Continuous Disclosure Policy, Human Resources Policies and Procedures and Risk Management and Compliance Policies; and - circumstances of termination and entitlements on termination.
+- remuneration, including superannuation;

+- the requirement to comply with corporate policies, including Delegations of Authority, Securities Trading and Prevention of Insider Trading Policy, Staff Trading and Investment Policy, Continuous Disclosure Policy, Continuing Professional Development Policy, Human Resources Policies and Procedures and Risk Management and Compliance Policies; and - circumstances of termination and entitlements on termination.

-Those contracts also set out the manner in which the performance of the respective senior executive is evaluated.
+Those contracts also set out the manner in which the performance of the senior executive is evaluated.
 Performance evaluation of senior executives was undertaken in the reporting period.